-The Marilyns are the best known of the Relative Hills lists covering Great Britain and also seem to be the best-loved list by RH Soc members, based on their popularity within our Halls of Fame.
+The Marilyns are the best known of the Relative Hills lists covering Great Britain and are the best-loved list of RHSoc members, based on their popularity within our Halls of Fame.

 First defined by Alan Dawson in The Relative Hills of Britain, The Marilyns were the first hill list to include the whole of Britain from sea level upwards and represent a huge challenge for a hill bagger.
 By their very nature, they are spread throughout the nation and require huge amounts of time and effort to complete them – which very few have done to date.